 How to Use Reference Values in C++

-void divmod(int number, int divide, int ÷nd, int &mod) this would allow you to return both values, in an more intuitive manner than returning a struct with multiple values.
+void divmod(int number, int divide, int ÷nd, int &mod) this would allow you to return both values, in a more intuitive manner than returning a struct with multiple values.

-- Modify values passed to a function.
-A function reduce that would round a value towards zero (if it is negative it would add 1, if it was positive it would subtract 1).
+Modify values passed to a function.
+A function reduces that would round a value towards zero (if it is negative it would add 1, if it was positive it would subtract 1).
 You could use the code void reduce(int &value) and call it with reduce(n).

-You can rely on Programming Assignment Helper to provide any C++ programming homework help you may have.
+You can rely on Programming Assignment Helper to provide any C++ programming assignment help you may have.